-ORCiD is a free service providing a persistent identifier allowing authors to bring together all of their research outputs and avoiding the confusion which can arise around authors with similar names being considered one and the same person, and the opposite problem of outputs by the same person being split among different name variants.
+ORCiD, which stands for Open Researcher and Contributor ID, is a free service providing a persistent identifier allowing authors to bring together all of their research outputs and avoiding the confusion which can arise around authors with similar names being considered one and the same person, and the opposite problem of outputs by the same person being split among different name variants.

 Registering for an ORCiD account is free and straight forward to do.
 When setting up an ORCiD ID you have the option of whether the information connected with your ORCiD ID displays publicly or not.
 The ID itself will then consist of a randomly generated 16 digit number which is unique to your account.